innovamics/comfor-doc/docs/theory/materials/composite_materials.md

 #### Vacuum infusion

-In vacuum infusion, the dry woven reinforcement is placed between a mold and a waterproof membrane, as described [1.10](#fig:1_Infusion){reference-type="ref" reference="fig:1_Infusion"}.
+In vacuum infusion, the dry woven reinforcement is placed between a mold and a waterproof membrane.
 By evacuating this area, the pump will press the reinforcement against the mold through the membrane and start the resin flow.
 A drainage net, made of a porous material, is placed near the reinforcement in order to facilitate the distribution of the resin.
 This process is easier to implement than RTM, and allows the production of parts in large series with good repeatability on complex shapes.
 However, thickness control is difficult and the surface finish on the membrane side is generally worse than the molded side.

 <div style="text-align:center;">
  <figure >